-G - Acquisition, transfer and ingest

-Processes to acquire or transfer content and ingest it into a digital archive.

-The organization has minimal awareness of either the need 0 - Minimal awareness to acquire or transfer digital content to a digital archive or basic principles for doing so.
-The organization is aware of the need to acquire or transfer 1 - Awareness digital content into a digital archive, and has an understanding of basic principles of ingest .
-The organization has implemented a basic process for acquisition, transfer and ingest, for example: • A documented ingest process exists.
+G - Acquisition, transfer and ingest Processes to acquire or transfer content and ingest it into a digital archive.
+0 - Minimal awareness The organization has minimal awareness of either the need to acquire or transfer digital content to a digital archive or basic principles for doing so.
+1 - Awareness The organization is aware of the need to acquire or transfer digital content into a digital archive, and has an understanding of basic principles of ingest.
+2 - Basic The organization has implemented a basic process for acquisition, transfer and ingest, for example: A documented ingest process exists.
 Basic guidance for donors, depositors and record creators is available where appropriate.
-Documentation and metadata is sometimes received or captured as part of the acquisition or transfer process.
-A documented process exists for selecting and capturing digital content where appropriate (for example 2 - Basic for web archives, email archives, digitized content, records within an EDRMS) • Some content is appraised as part of a manual process in line with relevant policies.
-A working area (physical or virtual) is available for pre- ingest and ingest activities (for example to carry out virus checking and file identification).
-Some individual tools are used to support ingest.
-A dedicated and secure workspace is available for pre- ingest and ingest activities.
-The organization has implemented a comprehensive, managed process for acquisition, transfer and ingest, for example: 3 - Managed Relationships with donors, depositors and record creators are managed through ongoing communication, guidance, and support where required. • Appraisal is a standard part of the ingest workflow.
+Documentation and metadata may be received or captured as part of the acquisition or transfer process.
+A documented process exists for selecting and capturing digital content where appropriate (for example for web archives, email archives, digitized content, records within an EDRMS).
+Some content is appraised as part of a manual process in line with relevant policies.
+A working area (physical or virtual) is available for preingest and ingest activities (for example to carry out virus checking and file identification).
+3 - Managed The organization has implemented a comprehensive, managed process for acquisition, transfer and ingest, for example: Relationships with stakeholders in the ingest process (such as donors, depositors, owners, data subjects and record creators) are managed through ongoing communication, guidance, and support where required.
+Appraisal is a standard part of the ingest workflow.
 Workflows are efficient and fit for purpose.
 Parts of the ingest process are automated.
 Successful transfer of content is verified by integrity checking.

-The organization proactively manages and improves the acquisition, transfer and ingest process, for example: The organization coordinates with potential donors, depositors and record creators to support best practice lifecycle management.
-Internal IT systems that create and hold digital content which will be transferred to the archive, are procured 4 - Optimized and configured with an awareness of requirements for future preservation.
-The ingest process is automated where it is beneficial to do so, with the ability to make manual interventions where necessary.
-Tools and systems in use have been fully integrated.
-Software tools are applied to automate and enhance the process, for example highlighting sensitive information or informing appraisal decisions.
-Reappraisal is carried out periodically, taking into account factors such as value of content, use metrics, and costs of preservation (both financial and environmental).
+4 - Optimized The organization proactively manages and improves the acquisition, transfer and ingest process, for example: The organization coordinates with potential donors, depositors, owners, data subjects and record creators to support optimal lifecycle management.
+Internal IT systems that create and hold digital content which will be transferred to the archive, are procured

+- and configured with an awareness of requirements for future preservation. - The ingest process is automated where it is beneficial to do so, with the ability to make manual interventions where necessary. - Integrations are in place to enable content to be automatically transferred from asset management or record keeping systems. - Software tools are applied to automate and enhance the process, for example highlighting sensitive information or informing appraisal decisions. - Reappraisal is carried out periodically, taking into account factors such as value of content, use metrics, and costs of preservation (both financial and environmental).